 The Motor Museum of Western Australia opened its doors to the public on December 21st 1994 and was officially opened by the Hon, Richard Lewis M.L.A.
 Minister for Planning & Heritage on April 2,1995.
 The museum was dedicated to the late Percy Markam 1913-1994 in appreciation of his contribution to the historic vehicle movement in Western Australia.

-The Motor Museum of Western Australia is governed by the Motor Museum of WA Trust (Inc) and is manned by volunteers drawn from over ninety member car clubs.
+The Motor Museum of Western Australia is governed by the Motor Museum of WA Trust (Inc) and is manned by volunteers drawn from the WA community .
 It houses one of the largest collection of privately owned motor vehicles and motoring memorabilia in Australia.
-The collection of around 180 vehicles includes examples of motor vehicles dating from the early 1900’s though to the present day and provides an excellent visual timeline of the rich motoring heritage that has helped shape the state of Western Australia as we know it toda
+The collection of over 200 cars and motorcycles vehicles including examples of motor vehicles dating from the early 1900’s though to the present day and provides an excellent visual timeline of the rich motoring heritage that has helped shape the state of Western Australia as we know it today.

 The Museum’s shop sells videos, model cars, post cards, books, badges, keyrings and other automobilia.
 Located in the heart of picturesque Whiteman Park, the Museum has ample parking, (car park No 11) delightful grassed picnic areas and barbecue facilities, is on the park’s tramline and only an 18 minute drive from the centre of Perth.PLAN YOUR VISIT